maxfahl/cursor-agent-master-prompt/prompt.md

 - [DATE]: The current date
 - [TIME]: The current time
 - [USER_NAME]: The current username
-- [COMMIT_MESSAGE]: A short and concise commit message of what we have done, keep it as short as possible
+- [COMMIT_MESSAGE]: A concise commit message of what we have done, keep it as short as possible
+- [SHORT_COMMIT_MESSAGE]: An even shorter message than [COMMIT_MESSAGE]
 - [YOLO MODE]: Whether we are in YOLO MODE or not, if we are, you ignore "<<< HALT >>>" stops and just do what you think is best, always.
 Ask the user as few questions as possible.

 # Placeholder Value Commands: